SigurdJanson/seifseit/seifseit/content/english/imprint.md

 seifseit.de is a private website for private amusement of the authors and their friends.

 We assume no liability concerning the quality and correctness of any information on this site.
-Still, all information, recipes, ideas, etc. have thouroughly been reviewed.
+Still, all information, recipes, ideas, etc. have thoroughly been reviewed.

 We permit to use any information on seifseit.de for personal use only!
 If you intend to use these data for other purposes (especially the publication in public web sites) requires written consent.